NASCAR operations of Team Penske: Car No. 12 history

 In 2009, Justin Allgaier moved into the car full-time.
 After Verizon, taking on the sponsorship responsibilities of Alltel, was barred from sponsoring the No. 12 Cup car under terms of the Viceroy Rule – preventing competition with title sponsor Sprint NEXTEL – the company moved their sponsorship to the Nationwide Series.
-Allgaier was involved in a close rookie battle with Michael McDowell and Scott Lagasse Jr., but eventually won the 2009 Rookie of the Year, scoring 12 top 10s en route to a 6th-place points finish.
+Allgaier was involved in a close rookie battle with Michael McDowell and Scott Lagasse Jr., but eventually won the 2009 Rookie of the Year, scoring twelve top-tens en route to a sixth place points finish.
 Allgaier and Verizon returned for 2010.
 Justin took his first career victory in the fourth race of the season at Bristol Motor Speedway.
-The team had an impressive 20 top 10s and finished 4th in points.
+The team had an impressive twenty top-tens and finished fourth in points.